100 Florida Trails®

 Map Links & Photos Galore

-This lovely 680-acre Palm Beach County Park along the Loxahatchee River has a long history, from native Indian archaic, to Seminole, to pioneer Cracker Settlers, to the Seminole Wars (more below).
-Today, the park is popular for paddling, biking, hiking, and picnicking.
-It includes historic exhibits and recreations as well.
+This lovely 680-acre Palm Beach County Park along the Loxahatchee River (a National Wild and Scenic River) has a long history, from native Indian archaic, to Seminole, to pioneer Cracker Settlers, to the Seminole Wars (more below).
+Today, the park is popular for biking, hiking, paddling, horseback riding, and picnicking.
+Featured are 10 miles of hiking/biking trails, 7 miles of equestrian trails, and 5 miles of paddling trails.
+An outfitter at the park rents both bicycles and kayaks/canoes.
+The park includes historic exhibits and re-creations, and is adjacent to Loxahatchee River Battlefield Park.
+Wildlife include alligators, turtles, otters, deer, herons, turkeys and other bird species.
+No park entry fee.
 (Map link and photos below.)

 Map link...
 Riverbend Park

 Location: Palm Beach County (Jupiter)

 Surface: Packed shell

 Nearby points of interest: Loxahatchee River, Loxahatchee River Battlefield Park, Jonathan Dickinson State Park

 Jupiter Outdoor Center